Clients comment on our

 “Looks great, thanks.”
 (Wedding vows).

-“Thanks so much Eric!
+“Thanks so much!
 This is great!
 I might change a few things but overall this is exactly what I wanted!
 Thanks again for rushing to do this for me!”
 (Speech).

 “Awesome!
 Sorry I didn’t reply earlier, been busy with work.
-Thanks Eric!”
+Thanks!”
 (Marriage vows).

-“Hello Eric.
+“Hello Ghostwriters Central.
 Thank you so much!
 They are beautiful!”
 (Wedding vows).

 “You’ve written a fantastic piece that all makes sense as to the style of writing. …Thank you again for the congrats and being such a great person to work with.
 You made this very easy and yet delivered something very personal and bespoke.”
 (Wedding reading).

 “Been meaning to write you for sometime now.
 Needless to say, the speech was masterfully written and flawlessly delivered.
 I’m still hearing compliments.
-I wanted to invite you to the wedding, but as you indicated, you are up north.
+I wanted to invite you to the wedding, but as you indicated, you aren’t in my area.
 Thank you for all of your help.
 In that short amount of time you concocted greatness.
 I am sure I will be seeking your services again in the future!”

 “Thanks again for all your help and support in making this happen.”
 (E-book).